lmfit/uncertainties/doc/tech_guide.rst

 >>> y2 - 2*x2
 0.0+/-0

-The final result is exactly zero because the unpickled variables :data:`x2` and :data:`y2` are completely correlated.
+The final result is exactly zero because the unpickled :class:`UFloat` objects :data:`x2` and :data:`y2` are completely correlated.

-However, **unpickling necessarily creates new variables that bear no relationship with the original variables** (in fact, the pickled representation can be stored in a file and read from another program after the program that did the pickling is finished: the unpickled variables cannot be correlated to variables that can disappear).
-Thus
+The original :class:`UFloat` object is also correlated with its unpickled counerpart:

 >>> x - x2
-0.0+/-0.14142135623730953
+0.0+/-0

-which shows that the original variable :data:`x` and the new variable :data:`x2` are completely uncorrelated.
+which shows that the original variable :data:`x` and the new variable :data:`x2` are completely correlated.

 .. index:: comparison operators; technical details